invenia/blog/_posts/JuliaLangFeatures.md

 This gives substantial preformance improvements.

-## How Does Cassette Work?
-It is not magic, Cassette is not specially baked into the compiler.
+Casette is not magic, and is not baked into the compiler.
 `@generated` function can return a `Expr` **or** a `CodeInfo` We return a `CodeInfo` based on a modified version of one for a function argument.
 We can use `@code_lowered` to look up what the original `CondeInfo` would have been.